zerofo/emuiibo/README.md

 ### Virtual amiibo creation

-While old emuiibo formats are supported and converted to the current format (see above), it is strongly suggested to, unless bin dumps might be indispensable, `emutool` be used, our PC tool designed to create virtual amiibos:
+While old emuiibo formats are supported and converted to the current format (see above), it is strongly suggested to, unless bin dumps might be indispensable, `emuiigen` be used, our PC utility designed to create and edit virtual amiibos:

+> TODO: finish updating this for emuiigen

 ![Screenshot](emutool/Screenshot.png)